 The British and Irish programs are open to University of Chicago undergraduate students only.
 Applications from outside the University are not accepted.

-These programs are designed for undergraduates in good academic and disciplinary standing who are beyond their second year in the College.
+These programs are designed for undergraduates in good academic and disciplinary standing who are beyond their second year in the College upon arrival in the UK or Ireland.
 Because there is a limit on the number of students who can participate in the British and Irish programs, admission is highly competitive.
 Applicants should present a solid academic transcript as well as sound academic reasons for wishing to study in England, Scotland, or Ireland.
 Students are expected to have conscientiously pursued general education requirements, and to have begun coursework in their major subject by the end of their second year.
 It is especially desirable that their transcript, which will show coursework through autumn quarter of the application year, presents at least one course in their major.
+British/Irish university students are more specialized at the same point in their university careers, so prerequisites for our visiting students are often rigid.

-On the application, students are asked to rank the eight universities according to their preferences.
+On the application, students are asked to rank four of the universities according to their preferences.
 If this initial application is approved, students then complete forms specific to the university to which they are applying.
 The College forwards this second application to the host university, which reserves the right of final decision.

 Students wishing to apply to British/Irish programs must meet with Eric Benjaminson as a requirement of the application process.
 Students who do not arrange such a meeting before the close of the application cycle will not be considered.